Cloudy Pool Water With Algae And Phosphates

 The pool is exposed to sunlight and the bromine gets degraded.
 Not as fast as chlorine without CYA, but faster than chlorine with CYA.
 The bromine gets converted to bromide, the bromide can get back to bromine by adding a chlorine shock.
 You can add a non-chlorine shock, potassium monopersulfate, or a regular chlorine shock.

 In my opinion a bromine pool is a bit more expensive to maintain than a regular chlorine pool and degrades faster because there is no stabilizer (CYA) in the pool.
-You would still need to shock to reactivate the bromine.
+You would still need to shock to

 It's my understanding that pool water cannot be shocked with bromine.
 A non-chlorine shock is needed to kill extra bacteria.
-Concerning your phosphate levels, here are some good posts

 It's basically this; phosphates are food for algae, but a properly maintained pool with a sanitizer level between 1.5 - 3.5ppm will kill the algae.
 4-6 ppm for a bromine level.